gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 **IMPORTANT:** If your camera is T31, please find out if it is `T31a` or `T31x` to download the correct OpenIPC build.
 Using the wrong build would hard brick your camera.

-Download corrrect OpenIPC build from OpenIPC release page for your device, place them in `(SD card)/wz_flash-helper/restore/openipc/` and rename them to:
+Download corrrect OpenIPC build from OpenIPC release page for your device, place them at `wz_flash-helper/restore/openipc/` on your SD card and rename them to:
 - openipc_[SoC]_boot.bin
 - openipc_[SoC]_kernel.bin
 - openipc_[SoC]_rootfs.bin

 Generate sha256 files for all partition images:
-- If you are on Windows, use a Powershell:
+- If you are on Windows, use Powershell to run:
 ```
 certutil -hashfile "openipc_[SoC]_[partition image].bin" SHA256
 ```